zulip/zulip/templates/zerver/help/import-from-slack.md

 ### Manual password resets

-Alternatively, users can reset their own passwords by following the instructions on your organization's login page.
+Alternatively, users can reset their own passwords by following the instructions on your Zulip organization's login page.

 ## Related articles